There are many things that annoy you when you’re a yoga teacher.

 Become a master of multi-tasking.

 To get a better understanding of all the wonderful ways that a yoga practice can benefit your life, you really need to start delving a bit deeper into the words rather than just the shapes.
-Of course, reading wonderful things like this magazine are a great place to start, but finding the time to immerse yourself into anything weightier can seem impossible.
+Of course, reading wonderful things like this blog are a great place to start, but finding the time to immerse yourself into anything weightier can seem impossible.
 So get a podcast to listen to on your way into work (I highly recommend the Yogaland Podcast by Andrea Ferretti, available on iTunes).
 Or find a good yoga audiobook you can soak up whilst walking back from taking the kids to school.
 Work out how you can break down the challenge of getting some yoga theory into your life to compliment your practice.

 Do a little.
 Do it often.